ikmalsaid/mindful-escapades/README.md

 With Gemini API, players can explore a wide variety of genres and scenarios, from fantasy quests to sci-fi explorations, ensuring that each adventure is unique and tailored to individual preferences.
 The interactive nature of the platform fosters a dynamic storytelling environment, where players' decisions directly influence the plot's direction and conclusion.
 As players navigate through the adventures, the API continuously adapts the narrative, creating a personalized experience that keeps them engaged and invested in the story.

 Overall, Gemini API enhances the roleplaying experience by seamlessly integrating text generation, image creation, and sentiment analysis, making it an invaluable resource for developers looking to create captivating and responsive storytelling applications.
 The possibilities for adventure are truly endless, limited only by the imagination of the players.

+## How to Use
+- Step 1: Type what kind of story that you want in the textbox at the lower part of the app.
+- Step 2: Press Enter key or the 'Send' button.
+- Step 3: Wait for the response to be shown.
+- Step 4: Reply to the response by repeating steps 1 to 3.

+Tip: You can also change the image style and the type of voice according to your preferences.